jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

     print(result)              # 3*2+5*4+1 = [[27]]
 ```

+> When we construct a graph (tf.constant, tf.get_variable, tf.matmul), we are just building a computation graph.
+No computation is actually perforned until we run it inside a session (sess.run).

+Common tensor types in TensorFlow are:

+* tf.Variable
+* tf.Constant
+* tf.Placeholder
+* tf.SparseTensor

 #### Train a linear model
 Let’s do a simple linear regression with a linear model below.